-Her recent monograph – Multi-sided music platforms and the law: Copyright, Law and Policy in Africa (Routledge, 2020) – explores how South Africa and Nigeria can apply copyright, competition, and data protection laws to digital platforms that use copyright-protected music content in digital advertising.
+Her monograph – Multi-sided music platforms and the law: Copyright, Law and Policy in Africa (Routledge, 2020) – explores how South Africa and Nigeria can apply copyright, competition, and data protection laws to digital platforms that use copyright-protected music content in digital advertising.

-Chijioke has participated in various funded international research projects including her current collaboration on Multi-territorial digital copyright licensing within the AfCFTA for the Open African Innovation Research (Open AIR) project.
+Chijioke has participated in various funded international research projects including her collaboration on Multi-territorial digital copyright licensing within the AfCFTA for the Open African Innovation Research (Open AIR) project.